getappmap/install-action/README.md

 ## Usage

-The AppMap CLI installer can automatically detect your project language type, but if your project has more than one language set the `project-type` to ensure the AppMap library is installed via the correct package manager.
+Set the `project-type` to ensure the AppMap library is installed via the correct package manager.

 ```
 - name: Install AppMap tools